-While there are numerous university policies that should be stated in a course syllabus, there are two Gateway specific policies that you need to convey to your faculty: administrative withdrawal policy and FLAGS (Early Warning System).
-The administrative policy is based on attendance and is reported through the Early Warning System tool and has evolved from research conducted by former Gateway Professor John Kramer.
+While there are numerous university policies that should be stated in a course syllabus, there are two gateway-specific policies that you need to convey to your faculty: administrative withdrawal policy and FLAGS (early warning system).
+The administrative policy is based on attendance and is reported through FLAGS, which has evolved from research conducted by former Gateway Professor John Kramer.

-Dr. Kramer conducted research in his psychology course over a period of ten years.
+Dr. Kramer conducted research in his psychology course over a period of 10 years.
 He found that he could predict with significance who would receive a D or an F by the third week of classes based merely on attendance and ONE graded homework assignment.
-Upon dissemination of his research, Gateway courses have required attendance and follow the administrative withdrawal policy.
-In fact, the Early Warning System (FLAGS) is available to faculty during week two of the semester based on that research.
+Upon dissemination of his research, gateway courses have required attendance and follow the administrative withdrawal policy.
+In fact, the early warning system (FLAGS) is available to faculty during week two of the semester based on that research.
 Understanding the nature and evolution of these policies can help faculty see the importance in their implementation.

 Finally, student success hinges on active involvement from students and faculty.
-Students need to attend class and participate in the work load and faculty need to communicate with students.
-Coordinators need to make sure that their faculty are using student success tools such as FLAGS and Canvas in addition to adhering to attendance and administrative withdrawal policies.
+Students need to attend class and to participate in the work load, and faculty need to communicate with students.
+Coordinators need to make sure that their faculty are using student success tools, such as FLAGS and Canvas, as well as adhering to attendance and administrative withdrawal policies.